Robert Harold Davidson: Staff and command assignments in the field

 In October and November, 1945, Davidson returned with and deactivated the 2nd Battalion, 23rd Marines, at Camp Pendleton.
 On November 10, 1945, after 60 months of active military services, Davidson was assigned to terminal leave and returned to his home of record in Washington D.C.

 Marine Corps career appraisal

 According to July 30, 1944, edition of The Sunday Star, "Candidate for "ironman" of the outfit is Maj.
 Robert H. Davidson of 1825 Nineteenth Street, N.W., Washington, D.C.

 In charge of troop deployment during the first days on Saipan when furious Jap resistance was met, the 25-year-old major went 84 hours without sleep, eating only cans [sic] of C rations, spooned out to him while he telephoned.

-Nerve center of a specialized landing team, he kept its scattered parts united into one hard-hitting, ever-advancing fighting force.
+Nerve center of a specialized landing team, he kept its scattered parts united into one fighting force.
 If any one man was indispensable in those days when victory hung in the balance, Maj.
 Davidson was."

 In a letter to the Commandant of the Marine Corps dated August 26, 1945, Colonel L.B.
 Cresswell CO of the 23rd Marine Regiment notes: